Wildlife Holidays in Spain and Portugal

 High altitude areas of the Sistema Central hold a very different suite of species, including breeding Bluethroat, Rock Thrush and Ortolan Bunting, with the distinctive Iberian races of Green Woodpecker and Pied Flycatcher present in the upper woodlands along with Western Bonelli's Warbler, and in pines, abundant Crested Tit and Firecrest.

-While this is obviously a brief overview of the area, further information is available on the website of the main conservation NGO operating in the area ADENEX and general information available for Spanish birds on the SEO/BirdLife website.
-For a complete list of species recorded in the region and their statuses, please see the list of the local birdwatching group, GOCE, where further details of recent bird sightings and information of interest about the area can be found.
+While this is obviously a brief overview of the area, further information is available on the websites of the main conservation NGOs operating in the area, ADENEX and the regional branch of SEO/BirdLife (especially for details of recent bird sightings and information of interest about the region), plus general information available for Spanish birds on the SEO/BirdLife website.
+For a complete list of species recorded in the region and their statuses, please see the recently updated list.

 Related information...